 Live shrimp are the most popular and easily obtained bait.
 Fiddler crabs, oyster worms, and sand fleas are terrific baits but are not available at local shops and must be caught.
 CB’s does keep frozen sand fleas and shrimp on hand.
 While many anglers prefer large shrimp for inshore fishing, in this application the smaller ones can be more effective.
 Sheepshead have a small mouth; a bite-sized shrimp is perfect.
 Hooking the shrimp just under the horn is generally the most effective presentation, but if a lot of bites are missed, threading the shrimp on the hook shank should limit the number of missed bites.

-Boat positioning can be critical, particularly in a swift current.
+Boat positioning can be critical when Siesta Key sheepshead fishing, particularly in a swift current.
 Anchoring a short cast up-current from the structure is almost always the best approach.
 The northwest tip of Siesta Key is a terrific sheepshead spot.
 The water is over twenty feet deep with a lot of fish-holding structure.
 This spot is best fished on a slack tide using a vertical presentation.

 There is an old saying regarding sheepshead fishing; “set the hook just before the fish strikes”.
 Of course, that is a joke, but the reality is the take can be very subtle.
 I have found the following technique to be the best for hooking these delicate feeders.
 Cast the bait out and allow it to settle on the bottom.
 Reel up all the slack and keep the line barely tight, but do not move the bait at all.
 Often times it will begin with a light tap or series of taps.
 It is crucial to keep the bait perfectly still; moving the bait will usually spook the fish.
 Wait for a steady pull, then reel quickly and raise the rod tip.
 The hookup ratio will never be perfect and plenty of bait will be lost to these bait-stealers, but a lot of fish will be caught, too!